ImGqbbo/Double-Counter-bypass/README.md

 - Just add the header `Cookie: ""`.

 # How Double Counter works?
-Double Counter is based on cookies, when you verify your account normally as first he checks if there is a specific cookie in your browser (the cookie's name is "userid"), if not he will store that cookie with value your account id.
+Double Counter is based on cookies, when you verify your account normally first he checks if there is the "userid" cookie, if not he will store that cookie with value your account id.
 So, to bypass the bot just clear the cookies or go in incognito mode.

 # How to contact me?
 - Discord ImGqbbo#9549